bpm-crafters/process-engine-api/docs/reference-guide/index.md

 ### Process API

 The [Process API](process-api.md) provides functionality, required to control the lifecycle of the processes.
 It allows to start new process instances.
-It is intended to be used in outbound adapters of the port/adapter architecture in order to control the process engine from your application.
+It is intended to be used in outbound adapters of the port/adapter architecture, in order to control the process engine from your application.

 ### Correlation API

 The [Correlation API](correlation-api.md) provides functionality to correlate messages with running process instances.
-It is intended to be used in outbound adapters of the port/adapter architecture in order to control the process engine from your application.
+It is intended to be used in outbound adapters of the port/adapter architecture, in order to control the process engine from your application.

 ### Signal API

 The [Signal API](signal-api.md) provides functionality to send signals to running process instances.
-It is intended to be used in outbound adapters of the port/adapter architecture in order to control the process engine from your application.
+It is intended to be used in outbound adapters of the port/adapter architecture, in order to control the process engine from your application.

 ### Task Subscription API